evendoom/jammers/README.md

 * Create a workspace based on your new repository by clicking the GitPod Online IDE browser extension.
 * Create files and write code on GitPod.
 * Add, commit and push your files / code to your GitHub repository using Git commands on GitPod's Terminal window.
 As best practice, don't forget to add to '.gitignore' assets you don't want to commit (i.e. in this case `env.py` and `__pycache__`).
-* After initiating GitPod for the first time and closing your browser, you don't need to return to your GitHub repository to start it again.
+* When you close your browser, it is easy to return to your Gitpod workspace.
 You can simply click GitPod on your browser extensions - this will take you to your workspaces menu and you can choose the workspace you were previously working on.
 * If you have local files that need to be uploaded to your repository, you can drag 'n' drop them onto your GitPod workspace and then commit them to your GitHub repository.

 ### 6.2 Heroku Deployment